Vinskky/PlatformerGame/README.md

  - F1: Start from the first level
  - F2: Start from the second level
- - F5: Start from the beggining of the current level
+ - F3: Start from the beggining of the current level
+ - F5: Save current state of the game
  - F6: Load the previous state (even across levels)
  - F9: View colliders / logic
  - F10: God Mode